detiuaveiro/assignment-1---vulnerable-ehealth-application-grupo_25/project/README.md

 ## Homepage
 - Página de contactos disponivel a partir da homepage
 - Discuss if newsletter is good idea to keep or not
 - Discuss what to keep from the existing footer links

-## Contact Form Page
+## Contact Doctor Form Page
 - Make the html page

 ## Pacient Pages